Bayesian inference for partial orders from random linear extensions: power relations from 12th Century Royal Acta: Introduction

-In \cite{rising21} the partial order is a summary statistic, displaying order relations between parameter estimates.
-Confidence intervals for parameters allow certain rank-orders and not others.
-Partial orders are also used for structure discovery in Bayesian Networks \citep{koivisto16a,koivisto16b}, where Bucket Orders support evaluation of marginal likelihoods.
-The likelihood is written as a sum over total orders respecting a Bucket Order and samples are reweighted by the order-count of the partial order in an importance-sampling setup.
-The same count appears in our likelihood, for example, in \eq~\ref{eq:lkd-noise-free} below, and we evaluate it using the same {\it lecount()} package \citep{koivisto19}.
-However, in our setting the partial order is a parameter of interest, not a supporting structure in the computation.
+In \cite{rising21} the poset is a summary statistic, displaying order relations between parameter estimates.
+Posets are also used for structure discovery in Bayesian Networks \citep{koivisto16a,koivisto16b}, where Bucket Orders support evaluation of marginal likelihoods.
+The likelihood is written as a sum over total orders respecting a Bucket Order and samples are reweighted by the order-count of the poset in an importance-sampling setup.
+The same count appears in our likelihood and we evaluate it using the same {\it lecount()} package \citep{koivisto19}.
+However, in our setting the poset is a parameter of interest, not a supporting structure in the computation.